DEGREE AT A GLANCE:

 Pre Reqs: Proficiency in Writing(ENGL101)

-The objective of this course is to familiarize the student with the scope, terminology, and procedures of marketing in a modern firm.
-The various elements of marketing - price, promotion, distribution, and product planning - are carefully analyzed.
+This course is a comprehensive survey of marketing activities and the function of marketing.
+The course will familiarize the student with the scope, terminology, and procedures of marketing.
+Course topics include the analysis of markets, competition, consumer behavior, and the assessment of product, price, distribution, and promotion strategies.
 Consumer motivation and the diffusion and adoption of new goods and services are studied.
 The student will complete a marketing plan of his own.

 This course is designed to provide a solid foundation for undergraduate study in the online environment.
-Students will be introduced to learning theory, the tools available in the online classroom and campus, and online research.
-Identification of personal learning style allows students to improve their study/learning techniques and prepares them to succeed in college level courses.
-Students will be introduced to formatting and citation styles.
+Students will be introduced to the tools and resources available in the online classroom and campus.
+Students will be introduced to online research, formatting, and citation styles.
 APUS policy and procedure is addressed.
-There is an emphasis on written communication to assist students in the transition to the online environment.
+There is an emphasis on communication to assist students in the transition to the online environment.

 View more details regarding our graduation rates, the median debt of students who completed the program, and other important information.